OWRC/snapshots/swp/waterbudget-screening-tool.md

 Water demand is calculated using active Ministry of the Environment, Conservation and Parks (MECP) **Permits to Take Water (PTTW)**.

 Where recent reported actual water-taking information is available, it can be used to characterize current demand.
 Where recent actual-taking records are unavailable, the **maximum permitted taking volume** is used as a conservative estimate of potential demand.
 This approach reduces the likelihood that potential water use will be underestimated where reporting is incomplete and provides a precautionary basis for screening areas that may warrant further investigation.
-Locations of active (as of October 2025) permits to take water (PTTW) maintained in the ORMGP database [can be found here](https://golang.oakridgeswater.ca/pages/swp/pttw.html).
+Locations of active Permits to Take Water (PTTWs), as of October 2025, maintained in the ORMGP database <a href="https://golang.oakridgeswater.ca/pages/swp/pttw.html" target="_blank" rel="noopener noreferrer">**can be viewed here**</a>.
+Currently, of the 7680 known permits, only 520 (7%) have been co-located with a well.

 <!-- <iframe src="https://golang.oakridgeswater.ca/pages/swp/pttw.html" width="100%" height="300" scrolling="no" allowfullscreen></iframe>

 **Locations of active (as of October 2025) permits to take water (PTTW) maintained in the ORMGP database.
-Currently, of the 7680 permits shown, only 520 (7\%) have been co-located with a well.** -->
+Currently, of the 7680 permits shown, only 520 (7%) have been co-located with a well.** -->

 <br>